Loading...

 This example explicitly shows us that the distance traveled cannot never get zero.

-Example (2): A biker ride into a horizontal loop of a radius of 10 meters and covers three fourth of it as follows.
+Example (2): A biker rides into a horizontal loop of a radius of 10 meters and covers three-fourths of it as follows.
 What are the displacement and distance traveled by him?

 Solution: As mentioned earlier, displacement is a quantity that depends only on the position of initial and final points.